 Gastrointestinal MRI contrast agents

-Gastrointestinal MRI contrast agents are varied and can be either positive or negative agents.
-Acceptance of the use of MRI in abdominal imaging has been limited in part by difficulty in distinguishing bowel from intra-abdominal masses and normal organs.
-The use of enteric contrast agents can aid in this problem and a number of compounds have been used.
-GI contrast agents can be divided into positive agents (appearing bright on MRI) or negative agents (appearing dark on MRI).
+Gastrointestinal MRI contrast agents may be helpful in certain clinical scenarios in distinguishing bowel from intra-abdominal masses and normal organs.
+The contrast agents can be divided into positive agents (appearing bright on MRI) or negative agents (appearing dark on MRI).